lab176344/autodistill-evaclip/README.md

 This repository contains the code supporting the CLIP base model for use with [Autodistill](https://github.com/autodistill/autodistill).

 [EvaCLIP](https://github.com/baaivision/EVA/tree/master/EVA-CLIP),  is a computer vision model trained using pairs of images and text.
+It can be used for classification of images

 Read the full [Autodistill documentation](https://autodistill.github.io/autodistill/).